Welcome!!

 Greetings,

-My name is Ron Malanga and I teach music in Kansas City (after 23 years teaching in Dubai & 4 in Florida).
-I'm interested in dialogue on ways we initiate, develop, and evaluate musicianship in ourselves and our students.
+My name is Ron Malanga and I'm in my 31st year of teaching music (4 in Orlando, 23 in Dubai & now 3 here in KC).
+I'm interested in dialogue on how we initiate, develop, and evaluate musicianship in ourselves and our students.

 Open, honest collaboration benefits everyone.
 So what do you want to talk about?
-My list includes what talent is & isn't (Talent: Deconstructed) plus:
+My list includes what talent is and isn't.
+That post is Talent: Deconstructed plus:

 Please do comment or question or simply say hello in the box below.
 By doing so you will help get this blog rolling towards many happy collaborations.